Who are the seven people suing the Daily Mail’s publisher?

 ANL, which firmly denies the allegations, brought a bid to end the legal action, arguing the challenges had been brought “far too late”.

+But a High Court judge ruled on Friday that the legal challenges could continue.

-With a judgment over whether the cases can continue due on Friday, the PA news agency looks at the individuals involved:
+Here the PA news agency looks at the individuals bringing the claims:

 – The Duke of Sussex